jcoreNL/spring-4.3-exam-notes/README.md

 ### Why is the term "unit of work" so important and why does JDBC AutoCommit violate this pattern?

 ### What does JPA mean - what is ORM?
 What is the idea behind an ORM?
+- **JPA**: Java Persistance API
+- **ORM**: Object Relational Mapping

+ORM maps domain objects onto relational databases which allows the user to seemingly directly store/retrieve domain objects in/from a relational database.

 ### What is a PersistenceContext and what is an EntityManager.
 What is the relationship between both?
+A `PersistenceContext` is a group of persistent objects in combination with a unit of work.
+This `PersistenceContext` is managed by an `EntityManager`.
+An instance of `EntityManager` is often bound to a transaction.

 ### Why do you need the `@Entity` annotation.
 Where can it be placed?
+The `@Entity` annotation marks a POJO as a relational entity which can be mapped and stored/retrieved.
+It is placed on class level.

 ### What do you need to do in Spring if you would like to work with JPA?
+- Define an EntityManagerFactory bean
+- Define a DataSource
+- Define a Transaction Manager bean
+- Define Mapping Metadata
+- Define DAOs

 ### Are you able to participate in a given transaction in Spring while working with JPA?

 ### What does `@PersistenceContext` do?
+- JPA;s equivalent to `@Autowired`
+- At runtime the proxy resolves to current `EntityManager` for current transaction in current thread

 ### What are disadvantages of ORM?
 What are the benefits?

 ### What is an "instant repository"? (hint:recall Spring Data)
+Spring Data can automatically create an implementation of a user defined repository instance.
+CRUD methods are auto-generated.
+Paging, custom queries and sorting are supported out-of-the-box.

 ### How do you define an “instant” repository?
+- Annotate comain class: define keys and enable persistence
+- Create an interface which extends from `Repository<T, K>`

 ### What is `@Query` used for?
+`@Query` is used to add custom query methods to an instant repository by specifying a query as annotation argument on a method in the interface.

 ## Spring MVC and the Web Layer

 ### MVC is an abbreviation for a design pattern.
 What does it stand for and what is the idea behind it?
+The Model, View, Controller architecture splits an application into the domain models, the frontend (view) and the controller which links the model and view with business logic.

 ### Do you need spring-mvc.jar in your classpath or is it part of spring-core?

 ### What is the DispatcherServlet and what is it used for?
+The `DispatcherServlet`:
+- handles all incoming request and dispatches them to their respective controllers
+- Receives the model and Logical view name from the controller.
+- Consults the View Resolver to find the correct View.
+- Renders the View with the Model
+- Responds with the rendered view to the original request.

 ### Is the DispatcherServlet instantiated via an application context?
+The `DispatcherServlet` is defined by the `WebApplicationInitializer` or a `web.xml` file.
+It creates a seperate servlet application context with a private configuration.

 ### What is the root application context?
 How is it loaded?
+The root application context can still be loaded through the `ContextLoaderListener` which is shared across servlets.

 ### What is the `@Controller` annotation used for?
 How can you create a controller without an annotation?